guinn8/aliquot/readme.md

 Aliquot
 ==========

-Documentation can be found at: `https://guinn8.github.io/aliquot/html/index.html` or `docs/index.html`
+Documentation can be found [here](https://guinn8.github.io/aliquot/html/index.html) or `docs/index.html`

 This repo contains several project, most related to sieve the sum-of-proper divisors function.
 More details can be found in detailed src documentation.
 PDF's are my writings on the subject of k-parent aliquot numbers.